-The following data was acquired by a person not authorized to view them: Name, address, and Social Security number.
+The following data was acquired by a person not authorized to view them: <<variable>>>

-What We Are Doing?
+What We Are Doing

 Data security is one of our highest priorities.
-Upon detecting this incident, we moved quickly to initiate an investigation, which included retaining a leading forensic investigation firm who assisted in conducting an investigation and confirming the security of our network environment.
+Upon detecting this incident, we moved quickly to initiate an investigation to identify potentially affected individuals.
+We retained a leading data privacy and cybersecurity firm who assisted in investigating and confirming that Veeya had taken the appropriate actions to safeguard your information going forward.

-We also deployed additional monitoring tools and will continue to enhance the security of our systems.
+We also ensured that Veeya deployed additional monitoring tools and will continue to enhance the security of its systems.
 We take the protection and proper use of personal information very seriously.

 As part of our ongoing commitment to information privacy and the security of information, we are notifying you of this incident, and we are providing you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.

-These services provide you with alerts for twelve (12) months from the date of enrollment when changes occur to your credit file.
+These services provide you with alerts for <<service length>> months from the date of enrollment when changes occur to your credit file.
 This notification is sent to you the same day that the change or update takes place with the bureau.
 Finally, we are providing you with proactive fraud assistance to help with any questions that you might have or in event that you become a victim of fraud.
 These services will be provided by Cyberscout through Identity Force, a TransUnion company specializing in fraud assistance and remediation services.